 Incentives and initiatives for job seekers

 In addition to being able to earn while learning, there are many other incentives and initiatives for job seekers.
-Funding is available for Australian apprentices and trainees, with the government seeking to fill skills shortages and increase workforce participation.
+Funding is available for Australian Apprentices, with the government seeking to fill skills shortages and increase workforce participation.

 Federal and state funding is available, contact us today – we’re ready to help you identify what you could be eligible for.